Ernest Benn

 Sir Ernest John Pickstone Benn, 2nd Baronet, (25 June 1875 – 17 January 1954) was a British publisher, writer and political publicist.
 His father, John Benn, was a Liberal politician, who had been made a baronet in 1914.
-He was brother of the Liberal and later Labour politician William Wedgwood Benn and an uncle of the Labour politician Tony Benn.
+He was brother of the Liberal and later Labour politician William Wedgwood Benn, and an uncle of the Labour politician Tony Benn.

 Biography

 Early years

-Ernest John Pickstone Benn was born on 28 June 1875 at Oxted in county Surrey, the eldest son of John William Benn and Elizabeth (née Pickstone).
+Ernest John Pickstone Benn was born on 28 June 1875 at Oxted in Surrey, the eldest son of John William Benn and Elizabeth (née Pickstone).
 His father was a furniture designer.

-Ernest was educated at the Central Foundation Boys' School, a voluntary-aided comprehensive secondary school in Cowper Street in the London Borough of Islington.
-From about April 1889 Ernest and his younger brother lived for eighteen months with a family in Paris, in an exchange arrangement between the two families, involving two French girls from the Parisian family.
+Ernest was educated at the Middle Class School of London, a fee-paying day school in Cowper Street in the London Borough of Islington.
+From about April 1889 Ernest Benn and his younger brother lived for eighteen months with a family in Paris, in an exchange arrangement between the two families, involving two French girls from the Parisian family.

-After returning from Paris, aged sixteen, Ernest attempted to pass the London matriculation examination at the Cowper Street school, but he failed in three of the required five subjects.
+After returning from Paris, aged sixteen, Benn attempted to pass the London matriculation examination at the Cowper Street school, but he failed in three of the required five subjects.
 In December 1891 he started work in his father's office as the junior office boy, supervised by the senior office boy.
 After a year Benn was put into the design studio as an apprentice, his father entertaining the hope that his son "might develop into a draughtsman and designer".